-Resuming in 2019, the MRA Webinar Training Committee will provide monthly Webinar trainings to MRA members on a wide variety of useful topics to support successful operation of volunteer SAR teams.
+The MRA Webinar Training Committee provides monthly Webinar trainings to MRA members on a wide variety of useful topics to support successful operation of volunteer SAR teams.

-Past Webinars are archived below for your convenience.
+Some Past Webinars are also archived below for your convenience.

 MRA Webinar Series – Enhancing Backcountry Radio Communications: Inexpensive Equipment and Simple Technique Changes

 Enhancing Backcountry Radio Communications – Going from @#%$* to 5×5.
 Many teams operate in mountainous, backcountry terrain where the “peak to valley” altitude differential can be 4000 feet, and ALL teams operate in communications challenging environments.
 Learn to do all you can to enhance member to member and team to IC communications.
 This is a succinct look at inexpensive equipment and simple technique changes that will enhance your team’s radio communications.
 We’ll look at $20 frequency specific, tuned antennas that outperform “do all” factory antennas.
 Can a 4 oz. $25 Roll-Up, Packable antenna really DOUBLE output for establishing Command in the field?
 What is a Tiger Tail, and how you can add it to each team member’s hand held radio.
 How to establish a “field based” portable radio communication repeater station; Under 10 lbs, under $250.

 Original Webinar Date: Tuesday, April 26th, 2016

 MRA Webinar Series – 2016 Winter Business Meeting Review